-A platonic relationship is basically a friendship between two people that could hypothetically be attracted to one another.
-In general, we choose our friends because we do find them attractive *not necessarily in a sexual manner*.
-Can platonic sex live within the platonic relationship?
+A platonic relationship is basically a friendship between two people.
+This could be your best friend, a coworker, or anything else.
+Sure, they could hypothetically be attracted to one another.
+But, can platonic sex live within the platonic relationship?

 There may be moments in the friendship where one or both people feel occasional sexual tension or ask themselves, “maybe we should try dating?”

 This relationship could really go either way.
 Sometimes friendships work well when grown into something more, or times, not so much.
 What makes a relationship platonic is that both people are not acting on any occasional feelings of sexual tension.
 [Read: Important rules to remember in a friends with benefits relationship]

 What even is platonic sex?
 The definition of ‘platonic’ from Merriam-Webster is relating to or being a relationship marked by the absence of romance or sex.
 So how can platonic sex even exist?
 It is quite an oxymoron, isn’t it?

 Platonic sex is somehow sex without romance or feelings.
 Some might even consider it sex without attraction.
 But, how?
 How can you have and enjoy sex without any attraction?
 Do you keep your eyes shut and imagine it is someone else?

 Not quite.
 In most circumstances, platonic sex would be a friends with benefits type of situation.
 It would be a platonic relationship with sex thrown into the mix.

 It sounds simple enough.
 You may not want a romantic relationship with all the ups and downs, so you have a mutual decision to enjoy sex without all the messy emotions.
 But is it really as simple as it sounds?
 [Read: How to have sex with a friend and not make it weird]